MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 In this step, you'll use the Mixed Reality Feature Tool to install the "Microsoft Mixed Reality WebView" plugin that contains a specific version of the WebView2 NuGet package, which is compatible with HoloLens 2.

-1. Launch the Mixed Reality Feature Tool you installed in Step 2.
-You should see the start page with options to configure settings, view documentation, and select the gear button to show the **Settings** pane.
+1. Launch the Mixed Reality Feature Tool (which you installed above).
+The start page of the Mixed Reality Feature Tool opens, containing options to configure settings, and view documentation:

    ![Mixed Reality Feature Tool start page](./hololens2-images/screenshot_mrtk_feature_tool_start_page.png)

+1. Click the gear button.
+The **Settings** pane opens.

-1. From the **Settings** pane, select the **Feature** tab, then select the **Show preview releases** checkbox to enable it.
-Then click **Ok** to return to the starting page. **Note:** In the latest version of Mixed Reality Feature Tool, this option might be pre-selected.
+1. Click the **Feature** tab, and then make sure the **Show preview releases** checkbox is selected:

    ![Mixed Reality Feature Tool settings](./hololens2-images/screenshot_feature_enable_preview_releases.png)

+1. Click the **Ok** button to return to the starting page.

 1. Click the **Start** button to begin discovering feature packages.

-1. Point Mixed Reality Feature Tool to your Unity project by clicking the **ellipsis** button to the right of the project path field.
-Select your Unity project folder and click **Open**.
+1. Point the Mixed Reality Feature Tool to your Unity project.
+To do this, click the **Edit**<!--todo: change "Edit" to string from tooltip--> (**...**) button to the right of the project path field:

    ![Select the Unity project](./hololens2-images/screenshot_feature_tool_select_unity_project.png)

+1. In the file selection dialog, select your Unity project folder, and then click the **Open** button.

-1. Click the **Discover Features** button to proceed to the next page.
+1. In the **Select project** dialog, click the **Discover Features** button.

-1. In the **Discover Features** pane, expand the **Other features** section.
-From the expanded list, locate **Microsoft Mixed Reality WebView** plugin.
-Check the box next to the plugin to mark it for installation.
-(By default the latest version will be selected.)
+1. In the **Discover Features** page, expand the **Other features** section, and then select the **Microsoft Mixed Reality WebView** checkbox:

    ![Mixed Reality Feature Tool with Microsoft Mixed Reality WebView plugin selected](./hololens2-images/screenshot_mrtk_webview2_selected.png)

+   This marks this plugin for installation.
+In the version dropdown, by default, the latest version of the plugin is selected.

-1. Click **Get Features** to download the required packages.
+1. Click the **Get Features** button.
+This downloads the required packages.

-1. Once the packages are downloaded, click the **Import** button to import to make a final review of the changes.
+1. Once the packages are downloaded, click the **Import** button:

    ![Mixed Reality Feature Tool with import features](./hololens2-images/screenshot_feature_tool_import_features.png)

-1. On the **Review and Approve** pane you'll see the packages that will be copied into your project, and the modifications to your project manifest.json file.
-Click **Approve** to finalize the changes.
+1. On the **Review and Approve** page, inspect the modifications that will be made to your project `manifest.json` file, and inspect the list of files (such as `.tgz` packages) that will be copied into your project:

    ![Mixed Reality Feature Tool with review & approve](./hololens2-images/screenshot_feature_tool_review.png)

+1. Click the **Approve** button to finalize the changes.

-1. Return to your Unity project, and you should see the WebView2 prefab in your project's **Assets** folder.
+1. In your Unity project, in your project's **Assets** folder, inspect the WebView2 prefab.

-Now that the Microsoft Mixed Reality WebView plugin is installed and imported, you're ready to set up the WebView2 prefab in your Unity scene.
-Proceed to Step 5 for instructions on how to do this.
+The Microsoft Mixed Reality WebView plugin is now installed and imported.
+Continue with the next Step below.

 For more information, see [Welcome to the Mixed Reality Feature Tool](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool).

 <!-- ====================================================================== -->
 ## Step 5 - Set up the WebView2 prefab in Unity scene

+Now that the Microsoft Mixed Reality WebView plugin is installed and imported, set up the WebView2 prefab in your Unity scene, as follows:

 1. In the Unity Editor, navigate to the **Project** window and find the WebView2 prefab by going to `Packages > Microsoft Mixed Reality WebView > Runtime > Prefab`.